EzioTheDeadPoet/SME-FT-/README.md

 ### 4. Notes

-1. If you want to use Creation Club mods you have to diasable `ReCleaned Menu - If you want to use Creation Club mods disable this!!` in your MO for the option to even be available in the main menu, but since there are more people that don't install mods from there anyway I included this to make their menus cleaner.
+1. If you want to use Creation Club mods you have to disable `ReCleaned Menu - If you want to use Creation Club mods disable this!!` in your MO for the option to even be available in the main menu, but since there are more people that don't install mods from there anyway I included this to make their menus cleaner.
 2. If you want to use [Blood on the Ice Redux SE](https://www.nexusmods.com/skyrimspecialedition/mods/6126) you have to right-click `Finding Susanna Alive` and click on reinstall to let it install with the included patch.
 3. If you addded new landscapes or altered existing ones you will have to follow these [instructions in the pinned post](https://www.nexusmods.com/skyrimspecialedition/mods/13186?tab=posts), excluding steps 2.-6. since I have already installed the script needed for this, to have the fix working with every plant.